 The exempt status of these schools is also specified by the General Assembly in their charters.
-There is a strong argument that the exempt status of these colleges is constitutionally irrevocable.
 Since the state granted the exemptions in the charters of these institutions, it cannot revoke them without impairing its contract obligations.
-Exemptions of dormitories and dining halls38 as well as temporary housing for married students39 owned by Yale University have been upheld in two court challenges.
+Exemptions of dormitories and dining halls49 as well as temporary housing for married students50 owned by Yale University have been upheld in two court challenges.

 The \$6,000 limitation on income from real estate has been interpreted to apply only to relevant income-yielding property; other college-owned property does not lose its exempt status if this income limitation provision is violated.
-40
+51